 Honor the legacy of Martin Luther King, Jr. at one of these service events in Portland.
-All of the community activities below are free to attend, yet most ask you to RSVP if you plan on attending on Jan.
-21. Follow each link for the necessary details, to register, and to check for any changes.
+All of the community activities below are free to attend, yet most ask you to RSVP if you plan on attending on January 18, 2021.

-MLK Day also marks the first of 5 free entrance days to U.S. national parks.
+MLK Day also marks the first of 6 free entrance days to U.S. national parks.
 Visit Fort Vancouver, or another national park in Oregon or Washington.

 You may also like: